andreigue/andreigue.github.io/_posts/2026-01-18-trip-to-turkey.md

 ![Map of Armenians in Ottoman Empire](../images/turkey/Armenians_in_the_Ottoman_Empire_(1870s).png)

-As Armenians we intuitively know this map, because we hear from our surroundings "my father's side is from Bitlis", "my maternal grandmother's side is from Kars", "my grandparents are both from Mush", etc.
+As Armenians we intuitively know this map, because we hear from our surroundings "my father's side is from Bitlis", "my maternal grandmother's side is from Kars", "my grandparents are both from Mush", etc. We hear the names of all these places.
+So we know where Armenians come from in Eastern Turkey.

-And here is the trajectory:
+Anyway, here is the trajectory we took:

 ![Full trip](../images/turkey/maps/full-trip.JPG)

-Here is the approximate destinations we went to:
+Here are the approximate destinations we went to:

 Gyumri, Kars, Ani, Iğdır, Van, Akthamar Island, Bitlis, Muş, Yukarıyongalı (tiny Zaza village), Elâzığ, Harput, Malatya, Gürün, Kayseri, Ürgüp (Cappadocia), Gürün, Kemah Gorge, Erzincan, Erzurum, Kars, Akhalkalaki, Gyumri.